I’ve named this cashew shortbread because it follows a traditional sugar/butter recipe.

-I’ve called these shortbread (because they follow a traditional sugar/butter recipe), but before I start, can you try to forget anything you remember about eating shortbread in the past.
+However, before I start, can you try to forget anything you remember about eating shortbread in the past?

 Why, I hear you ask?
 Well, let’s first think about my kids: I try to use gluten free options wherever I can but they aren’t my biggest fans when I do this.

-Although they probably can, in all fairness, detect a difference in how they taste and feel, the biggest problem is that they are anticipating they aren’t going to be good, and because they are comparing it to the same gluten packed alternative.
+Although they probably can, in all fairness, detect a difference in how they taste and feel, the biggest problem is that they are anticipating they aren’t going to be good.
+That’s because they are comparing it to the same gluten packed alternative.

 All this comparing is a little frustrating.
 You would never compare the qualities, tastes and textures of say, cheese and jam, yet both taste amazing.

-So know we know what they aren’t, let’s talk about what they are.
+So know we know what these cashew cookies aren’t, let’s talk about what they are.

 Well, they are delicious.
 That’s what.
 The little nibbles of cashew and dark chocolate chips just add to the buttery, sweet cookies.
 So why not try them, minus the preconceptions, of course.